 What seems to be Sonic pointing at something up ahead.

 A longer version of Sonic picking something from the ground, along with him examining it.

 Sonic holding on to something under him.
 Possibly a Tails animation that got caught up with the sonic ones.

 A short, repetitive music loop.

 Behind the waterfall of Sonic World is a piece of sidewalk that can be seen by fiddling with the camera.
-It's possible to glitch through the wall via jumping through the waterfall by a certain angle, but why is it there...?
+By jumping at the waterfall's invisible collision at a certain angle, you can clip out of bounds and walk on it, but why is it there...?

 Hidden Desktop Images

 These can be found by inserting the disc into a computer's CD-ROM drive and looking in the /Extra directory.